On the level: six principles to underpin the levelling up White Paper

 Budget March 2021 and placemaking – towards ever greater centralisation?

-Whilst the March 2021 Budget has been described as broadly status quo it says a lot about place-based investment under the broad levelling up priority.
-This briefing provides outlines of major place-based announcements, including the ‘Build Back Better: Plan for growth’, the Levelling Up Fund, Community Renewal Fund, Towns Fund and Freeports.Read more on Budget March 2021 and placemaking – towards ever greater centralisation?
+This briefing provides outlines of major place-based announcements – from the ‘Build Back Better: Plan for growth’ through the Levelling Up Fund, Community Renewal Fund, Towns Fund, Freeports to a number of reviews and studies.Read more on Budget March 2021 and placemaking – towards ever greater centralisation?

 The Towns Fund – what’s wrong with the government’s approach to levelling up?